digitalrightswatch/digitalrightswatch.org.au/content/blog/submission-to-aukus-inquiry.md

 ---
-draft: true
+draft: false
-title: Submission to AUKUS Inquiry
+title: Submission to Inquiry into artificial intelligence and data centres
 tags:
   - submission
 category: